chococaker/LimeStone/README.md

   While most of the Redstone toolkit is here, we’re still finishing up a few key blocks:

   * **Honey Blocks** 🧃 — essential for advanced SlimeStone machines (coming soon).
-  * **Sticky Pistons** 🟩 — almost done, just polishing off bug fixes.
+  * **Container Blocks** 📦 — Droppers, Dispensers, Chests, all useful blocks in highly complex tasks.

 ---

 ## 🌟 Why We Built It

 We wanted to create something that feels approachable to kids learning about circuits, but powerful enough for Redstone veterans to push the limits.
-LimeStone is equal parts **educational tool** and **sandbox playground** — bridging Minecraft’s creativity with real-world engineering concepts.
+LimeStone is equal parts educational tool and sandbox playground, bridging Minecraft’s creativity with real-world engineering concepts.